jankal13/jankal13.github.io/RESUME.md

 *September 2023 - May 2024*

 + Boosted incident resolution efficiency by 20% through significant security initiatives such as security workflows.
-+ Played a key role in SIEM, SOAR, SOC monitoring, and triage operations using Microsoft Sentinel, reducing response times by 50%.
++ Reduced response times by 50% by playing a key role in SIEM, SOAR, SOC monitoring, and triage operations using Microsoft Sentinel.
-+ Identified and resolved over 30 critical security vulnerabilities, improving compliance with ISO 27001:2022 by 25%.
++ Improved compliance with ISO 27001:2022 by 25% by identifying and resolving over 30 critical security vulnerabilities.
-+ Enhanced incident response times by 60% by developing and conducting training sessions on incident response best practices.
-+ Executed forensic analysis and advanced security operations for incident response.

 #### Chief Information Security Officer, Wechselgott
 Tokyo, Japan | Remote
 *September 2022 - August 2023*

 + Managed and refined AWS, Azure, and Kubernetes infrastructure, supporting a 300% annual customer growth rate.
-+ Achieved full compliance with ISO 27001:2022, OWASP Top 10, EBA Guidelines (IT Grundschutz) and NIST 800-53.
++ Achieved full compliance with ISO 27001:2022, OWASP Top 10, EBA Guidelines (IT Grundschutz), and NIST 800-53, ensuring robust security standards.
-+ Provided leadership to internal and external teams and effectively managed a 150.000 EUR budget.
-+ Integrated new security tools (DAST, SAST, IAST, SCA) into code pipelines, enhancing code quality by 25% and reducing vulnerabilities by 40%.
++ Provided leadership to internal and external teams, effectively managing a 150,000 EUR budget and integrating new security tools (DAST, SAST, IAST, SCA) into code pipelines, enhancing code quality by 25% and reducing vulnerabilities by 40%.

 #### IT Infrastructure & Cybersecurity Manager, Wechselgott
 London, United Kingdom | Remote
 *June 2020 - September 2022*

 + Led a team of 5 infrastructure & cybersecurity specialists, enhancing incident response time by 60% through the implementation of new security best practices
-+ Planned, managed and implemented ISO 27001 and BSI 200 standards to the infrastructure and all products.
++ Planned, managed, and implemented ISO 27001 and BSI 200 standards to the infrastructure and all products, ensuring compliance and security
-+ Introduced Infrastructure-as-a-Code (IaaC) to the infrastructure, leading to over 99.95% availability and a total infrastructure recovery within 30 minutes.
++ Introduced Infrastructure-as-a-Code (IaaC), achieving over 99.95% availability and total infrastructure recovery within 30 minutes
-+ Curated and enforced rigorous security policies and training programs, bolstering company-wide cybersecurity awareness and reducing phishing incident rates by 50%

 #### IT Infrastructure & Cybersecurity Specialist, Wechselgott
 London, United Kingdom | Remote
 *May 2019 - June 2020*

-+ Conducted comprehensive vulnerability assessments and security audits that led to a 20% enhancement in security protocols.
++ Conducted comprehensive vulnerability assessments and security audits, enhancing security protocols by 20%.
-+ Spearheaded the integration of advanced security tools such as SIEM (Security Information and Event Management) tools, resulting in a 30% faster threat response time.
++ Spearheaded the integration of advanced SIEM tools, achieving a 30% faster threat response time.
-+ Collaborated with the development teams to integrate secure coding practices, mitigating the security risks by 45%.
++ Collaborated with development teams to integrate secure coding practices, mitigating security risks by 45%.